 How to Paint Concrete

-During the paint application process, you will need to follow the procedure highlighted below in order to achieve an excellent finish.
+During the paint application process, you will need to follow the procedure highlighted below to achieve an excellent finish.

 - Select the right paint for concrete application